xcart/xc5-manual/en/general_setup/new_upgrade.md

 Upgrade hooks may exist in the modules as well, if the module needs to synchronize data between its own versions.
 Module upgrade hooks can be found in the `<X-Cart 5>/classes/Module/<DEV-ID>/<MODULE-ID>/upgrade/` folders; for example `<X-Cart 5>/classes/XLite/Module/XC/ProductComparison/upgrade/`.

 ## Store upgrade process
-Once per day, each store checks the marketplace for updates.
-The response from marketplace is cached for a day.
-If you need to delete this cache, you should open the `admin.php?target=addons_list_marketplace&action=clear_cache` link.
+Once per day, each X-Cart store checks the Marketplace for updates.
+The response from the Marketplace is cached for a day.
+If you need to delete this cache, open the link `admin.php?target=addons_list_marketplace&action=clear_cache`.

-If there is any kind of update available, the merchant will see the **Updates are available** link in the header of admin area.
+If there is any kind of update/upgrade available, the merchant will see the **Updates are available** link in the header of the Admin area.
 ![]({{site.baseurl}}/attachments/7505469/7602688.png)

 Click this link and proceed to upgrade.
 You can see possible warnings before upgrade.